 - 2. Support the ECAA-Ed revolving loan program, which is one of the most fiscally responsible energy programs in California, as a target for long-term funding.
-As noted in each of our reports, the performance of the ECAA-Ed and Bright Schools loan programs are extremely encouraged.
+As noted in each of our reports, the performance of the ECAA-Ed and Bright Schools loan programs are extremely encouraging.
 These programs allow for more funding to be targeted at a broader range of schools, and also-importantly for a state interested in fiscal discipline-are self-perpetuating, as schools pay back funds out of their energy savings.
 Schools are extremely good candidates for loans; in fact, these programs show a zero percent default rate.
-We recommend the Legislature continue funding the ECAA-Ed program, which in turn funds the Bright Schools program, at a level of at least \$100 million.
+The initial Proposition 39 funding allocations for the ECAA-Ed revolving loan program totaled \$58 million, which currently results in repayments to the program of approximately \$3.5 million each year.
+We recommend the Legislature continue funding the ECAA-Ed program, which in turn funds the Bright Schools program, with a one-time appropriation of at least \$100 million.
 We believe this is a particularly good target for funding generated through the state's cap-and-trade program as well. - 3.
-Provide direct support to the Workforce Development Board's Pre-Apprenticeship Program.
-This program is a clear winner, working with just \$3 million per year to show truly impressive job training and placement results, including for hard-to-place workers such as veterans, at-risk youth, and formerly incarcerated individuals.
-Over the course of the program, the pre-apprenticeship pilots funded by this program have prepared more than 1,400 disadvantaged Californians for solid careers in the construction trades.
-This training program is the piece of the CCEJA that is most consistently looked at as a model for other states.
-We strongly believe that continued funding for this program, potentially from cap and trade revenues, is worthwhile.
-We believe this will add value to all the state's energy efficiency programs, since the multi-craft pre-apprenticeship is a strong foundation for construction careers. - 4.
-Inventory of K-12 facilities.
-While we are impressed by the greater reach of the Prop 39 program this year, to include more schools of varying sizes, we remain concerned that some of the smaller schools with the most pressing energy issues may not have applied for funds.
-As we've stated in our past reports, we wish we could recommend that outreach and funds be better targeted to these schools-but there is no existing inventory of California K-12 facilities that includes their age, maintenance history, energy use, or any other relevant details.
-Both the Energy Commission (through 12-18 months of utility data collected from each LEA participating in the CCEJA) and the California Conservation Corps (through audit data collected from thousands of schools across the states) now have information that is critical to understanding the physical condition of
+Provide direct support to the Workforce Development Board's Pre- Apprenticeship Training Pilot Program.
+This program is a clear winner, working with just \$3 million per year to show truly impressive job training and placement results for disadvantaged job-seekers, including hard-to-place workers such as at-risk youth, women, veterans, and formerly incarcerated individuals.
+Over the course of the Proposition 39 program, the California Workforce Development Board invested a total of \$13.2 million to develop twelve pre-apprenticeship partnerships across the state.
+These pre-apprenticeship training pilots have provided clean-energy jobs skills and prepared more than 1,400 disadvantaged Californians for solid careers in the construction trades.
+The pre-apprenticeship training program is the piece of the CCEJA that is most consistently looked at as a model for other states.
+We strongly believe that continued funding for this program at a minimum of at least \$3 million per year, potentially from cap and trade revenues, is worthwhile.
+We believe continued support and expansion of pre-apprenticeship training programs will create additional opportunities for disadvantaged Californians and achieve even greater results in the future.
+This will add value to all the state's energy efficiency programs, since the multi-craft pre-apprenticeship is a strong foundation for construction careers.